-The department shall determine the community in which each county office will be located.
-The county board of supervisors shall determine the location of the office space for the county office.
-The county board of supervisors shall make reasonable efforts to collocate the office with other state and local government or private entity offices in order to maintain the offices in a cost-effective location that is convenient to the public. [lowa Code §217.43(3)].
+The lowa Department of Health and Human Services (lowa HHS) maintains an office in each county, though they are not all staffed on a full-time basis.
+Iowa HHS determines in which community the office will be located.
+The board of supervisors shall determine the location of the office space for Iowa HHS in that community.
+The board of supervisors is mandated to "make reasonable efforts" to attempt to colocate the Iowa HHS office with other state, local or private sector offices "in order to maintain the offices in a cost-effective location that is convenient to the public," (Iowa Code §217.43).